-In New Orleans and along the Gulf Coast, serious weather changes, flooding, and road closures are all second nature as our lives are continually impacted by the affects of hurricanes, tropical storms, and random storms causing city-wide flooding.
+In New Orleans and along the Gulf Coast, serious weather changes, flooding, and road closures are all second nature.
+Our lives are continually impacted by the affects of hurricanes, tropical storms, and random storms causing city-wide flooding.
 For some clients unfamiliar with these phenomenon, dealing with weather issues can ruin a video production project, schedule, travel, etc.

-One recent project had my team (New Orleans) and our client (Los Angeles) traveling to Houma, Louisiana meeting for an interview with our talent (Biloxi).
+One recent project had my team (New Orleans) and our client (Los Angeles) traveling to Houma, Louisiana.
+There, we met for an interview with our talent (Biloxi).
 This was the same week that Hurricane Harvey was making landfall in Texas.
-Though we were not in direct line of the storm, we are situated on the stronger East side of the storm.
-During our pre-production meetings in the week leading up to our video production, I informed our client of the potential for the storm to influence our shoot.
+Although we were not in direct line of the storm, we were on the stronger East side of the storm.
+During our pre-production meetings leading up to our video production, I informed our client of the potential issues.
+The storm could influence our shoot.
 We always try to share our experience to educate and inform clients of bayou production life.

-Recently we’ve had a few video production requests that required last minute actions to account for dangerous weather situations… so we decided to put together 5 Keys to prepare for Hurricane Season and have a successful video production.
+Recently, we’ve had a few video production requests that required last minute “script changes”.
+These adjustments were made to account for dangerous weather situations.
+We decided to use these instances as references for a teachable moment.
+We have put together 5 key tips to prepare for Hurricane Season and have a successful video production.

-If you’re flying to New Orleans with hazardous weather in the area, make sure you can get home and plan to arrive earlier than necessary. if possible, book a secondary return flight in advance.
-Once you arrive in Louisiana, clients needing to rent a vehicle should forgo the lure of sport sedans and get an SUV.
-Streets in New Orleans are hazardous enough without rain.. add 4 inches of floodwater to a 1-foot pothole and it becomes a submerged vehicle real quick.
-Use a GPS to view alternative routes to and from your location and when in doubt, follow a car in front of you with a Louisiana license plate.
+If you’re flying to New Orleans with hazardous weather in the area, plan accordingly.
+Make sure you can get home and plan to arrive earlier than necessary.
+If possible, book a secondary return flight in advance.
+Once you arrive in Louisiana, clients needing to rent a vehicle should think smart.
+Forgo the lure of sport sedans and get an SUV.
+Streets in New Orleans are hazardous enough without rain.
+Once you add 4 inches of floodwater to a 1-foot pothole, it becomes a submerged vehicle real quick.
+Use a GPS to view alternative routes to and from your location.
+When in doubt, follow a car in front of you with a Louisiana license plate.

 2. Check weather frequently

 In New Orleans where our team and client were located, It was a little rainy, but nothing serious (yet).
 In Biloxi, the talent was preparing for her trip.
 Houma was a different story.
-Our production team was meeting 2 hours prior to arriving on location as we planned to prep gear, drive (accounting for traffic) and get loaded in before our client arrives on set.
-Luckily, My client and I had consulted the Weather App and touched base with the location prior to meeting because Houma was actively telling patients NOT to arrive that day due to weather closure.
+Our production team was meeting 2 hours prior to arriving on location.
+We planned to prep gear, drive (accounting for traffic), and get loaded in before our client arrives on set.
+Luckily, my client and I had consulted the Weather App and touched base with the location prior to meeting.
+Houma was actively telling patients NOT to arrive that day due to weather closure.
 After discussing and ensuring the safety of everyone, we decided to delay the project to the following week.

-Good thing we did, because here is a picture of the audio operator outside his house following the storm.
+It’s a good thing we did!
+Here is a picture of the audio operator outside his house following the storm.

 3. Have a backup plan

 Always have an alternative way to achieve the desired result.
-Have a pre-coordinated standby recording day for interviews if the scheduled production is cancelled.
+One should have a pre-coordinated standby recording day to execute interviews if the scheduled production is cancelled.
 In this case, our client had already planned the following week to conduct the interviews if necessary.
 Prepare a secondary location for the shoot.
 If the initial plan is recording outdoors, have an indoor option available as well.
-Plan for multiple days of B-roll to account for weather conditions and if necessary, utilize our stock video inventory for alternatives to non-ideal recording situations.
+Plan for multiple days of B-roll to account for weather conditions.
+If necessary, utilize our stock video inventory for alternatives to non-ideal recording situations.

 5. Safety FIRST

 … ultimately, all of the tips above are surpassed by ensuring the safety of all personnel.
 We work diligently to adapt to any situation thrown at us, but sometimes we need to call it.
 At the end of the day, there are few video production projects, if any, worth sacrificing the safety of our team or our clients.
-We’re creating video content, capturing experiences, and engaging audiences… jeopardizing the possibility of returning home to our families is not exactly part of the plan.
+We’re passionate about creating video content, capturing experiences, and engaging audiences.
+Jeopardizing the possibility of returning home to our families is not exactly part of the plan.
 We are very fortunate to have worked with clients, especially in this situation, that recognize the importance of safety for everyone involved in the project.
-We all love what we do and the people we get to share our experiences with, so emphasis on safely producing video content can not be overstated.
+We all love what we do and the people we get to share our experiences with.
+Putting an emphasis on safely producing video content can not be overstated.

 Though this advice may seem basic for those familiar with these experiences, hopefully these 5 Tips for Successful Video Production during Hurricane Season aides in having a heads up on dealing with situations beyond your control to have a successful video shoot during the most hectic weather season of the year in New Orleans and the surrounding areas.